Didihat: History

 Didihat was a Tehsil in the Almora district of United Provinces in 1947 when India won its Independence from Britain.
-The Didihat Tehsil, along with other north-eastern parts of Almora district were transferred to the newly created Pithoragarh district in 1960.
-During 2001-2011 new tehsil Berinag was created by transferring 298 villages from Didihat tehsil.
-The creation of a new district, Didihat was declared on 15 August 2011, by then Chief Minister of Uttarakhand, Ramesh Pokhriyal, however, the district is yet to be officially formed.
+The Didihat Tehsil, along with other north-eastern parts of Almora district, were transferred to the newly created Pithoragarh district in 1960.
+During 2001-2011, the new tehsil Berinag was created by transferring 298 villages from the Didihat tehsil.
+The creation of a new district, Didihat, was declared on 15 August 2011 by then Chief Minister of Uttarakhand, Ramesh Pokhriyal.
+However, the district is yet to be officially formed.

 Geography

 Didihat lies at 29.97°N 80.15°E in Northern India at 1725 m above sea level, in Pithoragarh district of Uttarakhand, India.
 It is located at a distance of 43 km from District Headquarter Pithoragarh.
 It covers an area of 4 km2.
-The Nearest city with a population of one lakh and more is Haldwani (235 km) while the Nearest city with a population of five lakh and more is Bareilly (285 km).
+The nearest city with a population of one lakh and more is Haldwani (235 km) while the nearest city with a population of five lakh and more is Bareilly (285 km).

 According to the Bureau of Indian Standards, the town falls under seismic zone 5, in a scale of 2 to 5 (in order of increasing vulnerability to earthquakes).
 Didihat has been struck by Flash Flood two times; on 20 July 2003 and 13 August 2007.
-4 People lost their life in both these disasters.
-Flash floods are very common hydro-meteorological hazards due to excessive rainfall or snowmelt, bursting of dams, cloudburst, etc. Such floods are common due to the high velocity of water with much energetic capacity to carry away everything in its way.
+Four people lost their lives in both these disasters.
+In Didihat, flash floods are very common hydro-meteorological hazards due to excessive rainfall or snowmelt, bursting of dams, cloudburst, etc.